AIJAC: Australia/Israel Review

 AIJAC publishes a monthly magazine, Australia/Israel Review or AIR (formerly titled The Review), featuring articles on issues of concern to the Australian Jewish community.
 AIR magazine was first established by AIJAC's predecessor, Australia-Israel Publications, in 1977 with the journalist Samp Lipski serving as its first editor.
 The magazine's mission was to promote the Israeli case to Australia's opinion makers.
 Copies of AIR magazine were distributed to members of both the federal and state parliaments, leading clergymen, academics, and journalists.
 By the late 1980s, AIR magazine had a circulation of 3,600 and had become a national publication with the establishment of a branch office in Sydney.

 Although AIR magazine's mainly focused on Israel-Palestine, the magazine also devoted considerable resources to monitoring far right figures and elements during the 1980s and 1990s such as Pauline Hanson's One Nation, David Irving, Louis Farrakhan, and the LaRouche movement.
 Key contributors have included Jeremy Jones and David Greason, one of Australia's leading experts on the far right.
 In 1995, AIR and its parent organisation Australia-Israel Publications were merged into AIJAC.

 Despite its pro-Israel editorial standpoint, AIR magazine has published interviews with Palestinian figures such as Hanan Ashrawi, Yasser Arafat, and Nabil Shaath.
 In addition, the magazine has interviewed leading Israeli figures such as Benjamin Netanyahu, Moshe Arens, and Shimon Peres.
-In addition to its pro-Israel advocacy, AIR magazine has also taken an interest in weapons of mass destruction particularly "rogue Middle East states" seeking to acquire nuclear weapons capability.
+In addition to its pro-Israel advocacy, AIR magazine has also taken an interest in weapons of mass destruction, particularly "rogue Middle East states" seeking to acquire nuclear weapons capability.
 By 2000, AIR magazine was devoting more coverage to Australian issues and local politics.

 Current and archived issues of the magazine are available on the magazine's website, and the organisation also distributes news and alerts to subscribers by email.

 Lobbying and relationship-building

 AIJAC has lobbied and cultivated relations with the two major Australian parties, the Liberals and Australian Labor Party.
 AIJAC has invited politicians from both major parties on Ramban programs and dinner functions.
 In 2003, the Australian Foreign Minister Alexander Downer, federal Opposition and Labor leader Simon Crean, and Labor Foreign spokesperson Kevin Rudd attended an AIJAC dinner function hosting former Israeli Prime Minister Ehud Barak.
-AIJAC also cultivated close relations with Prime Minister John Howard with left-wing Australian journalist Antony Loewenstein crediting the organisation with influencing the Howard government's pro-Israel foreign policy.
+AIJAC also cultivated close relations with Prime Minister John Howard and Loewenstein, crediting the organisation with influencing the Howard government's pro-Israel foreign policy.

 AIJAC had also maintained a close relationship with Jewish Australian former Labor Member of Parliament Michael Danby, a former AIJAC staffer who has articulated a pro-Israel standpoint on several occasions.
 Danby was involved in the Australian Parliamentary Friends of Israel and objected to Jewish-American intellectual and dissident Noam Chomsky's tour of Australia in 1995.